 [adult swim] runs Bleach reruns for about a year before announcing new episodes for the next Saturday block.
 The following week, this commercial was run: "Yes, it starts back with a filler arc, but at least its not the Bounts."

 The Lamborghini Sesto Elemento was revealed in the 2010 Paris Motor Show.
 "Sesto Elemento" means "sixth element" in Italian.
 Guess what's the car's primary construction material? note carbon fibre, in case you weren't a motorhead.
+A nerd would pretty much catch it quickly too.
+Carbon is number 6 at the Periodic Table of Elements.

 China has the notorious "one-child" policy, which states that parents can only bear one child per family or face a loss of social benefits.
 This has shifted the birthrate towards the male side in China.
 This was lampshaded in a Chinese textbook published by the state with a discussion question saying "Imagine that in the future, you could only have one child.
 Would you like a boy or a girl?"